 Teletherapy cost varies depending on the website you use, what services you receive and your insurance plan.
 Some insurance plans may cover some or all telepsychiatry services.
 You can contact your insurance provider directly to discuss your policy and benefits.

-Patients who use The Recovery Village Telehealth app can complete an online form to verify if their insurance plan covers teletherapy.
+Patients who use the Nobu telehealth app can complete an online form to verify if their insurance plan covers teletherapy.
 The Recovery Village is in-network with many private insurance companies, so patients with insurance may be able to offset some or all teletherapy costs.

 If you are living with a substance use disorder and would like to enjoy the benefits of online counseling, reach out to The Recovery Village today to determine how our teletherapy services can help you.
 You can fill out a short online form to get started today.